status-im/handbook.status.im/src/settling-in/onboarding-buddy.md

 - [ ] If relevant, introduce them to key people they may benefit from knowing outside of their immediate team.
 - [ ] Suggest what to read and other valuable resources for their role or get to know the company in general.
 - [ ] Ask them if they're confused about anything and help them figure out the answers they need.
 If you don't know the answers to some of their questions, it's okay --point them to someone who does, or ping #people-ops so we can look up a solution together.
-- [ ] Explain basics like how to use Status, how to contact people, or how Swarms work.
 - [ ] Share some Status channels that they may find interesting to follow.
 - [ ] Get to know a bit about them as a person outside of work.
 - [ ] Talk about how to dogfood the app, give examples of how they can use it, where to report issues, nightly builds, etc.